BaratiLab/AugLiChem/README.md

 Welcome to AugLiChem!
 The augmentation library for chemical systems.
-This package supports augmentation for both crystaline and molecular systems, as well as provides automatic downloading for our benchmark datasets.
+This package supports augmentation for both crystaline and molecular systems, as well as provides automatic downloading for our benchmark datasets, and easy to use model implementations.

 ## Installation